SITE REBUILD — 20% OFF Ultimum Covers · Thank you for your patience · Code: THANKYOU20

 Not every Camaro needs the full outdoor specification.

 The Camaro lives in a sealed, climate-controlled garage with no outdoor exposure.
 The Ultimum's waterproof laminate provides no benefit in a climate-controlled environment.
-SoftTec Black Satin is the correct cover — soft inner contact without any weather barrier is exactly the specification required when paint contact quality is the only variable.
+SoftTec Black Satin is the correct cover — soft inner contact without any weather barrier is exactly the specification when paint contact quality is the only variable.

 The Camaro is driven daily and parked indoors each night.
-A full outdoor cover that is installed and removed every day creates more cover-to-paint contact cycles than a car parked outdoors full time.
+A full outdoor cover installed and removed every day creates more cover-to-paint contact cycles than a car parked outdoors full time.
 Satin is lighter, washes in a machine, and creates far less handling friction for daily on-and-off use.

 The Camaro is being sold within 60 days.
-A cover in this window does not amortize the selection and installation investment.
+A cover in this window does not amortize the selection and installation cost.
 Detail the car, present it without a cover for showings, and evaluate after the transaction is complete.

 In each of these cases, the right product is a different DaShield cover or no cover at all.